 top of page

-Embracing social purpose: The key to restoring trust in modern corporations
+Embracing social purpose for restoring trust in modern corporations

 In recent years, businesses have faced growing criticism due to shareholder primacy being the dominant motivation behind corporate decision-making.
 This focus on profits above all else has led to negative consequences for society and the environment, raising skepticism about capitalism and eroding trust in companies to do the right thing.